braincow/flubber/README.md

 $ make run
 ```

+Warning though: my "add frame" feature requires branched version of Watson since pull request concerning that in Watson has not been approved for upstream yet.

 ## Support

 Please open an issue to receive support.
 Please be mindful that this is currently just only a hobby and learning project so help might never come.